Native American Facts For Kids was written for young people learning about the Niantics for school or home-schooling reports. We encourage students

 Shirts were not necessary in the Niantic culture, but Niantic people did wear deerskin mantles in cool weather.

-Niantic men and women both wore earrings and moccasins
+Niantic men and women both wore earrings.

-on their feet.
 Here is a picture of Niantic clothing

 The Niantics didn't wear long headdresses like the